pmarre/scratch/README.md

    - Used the peer review Slack channel to have student/alumni/mentors review the site and give feedback and look for bugs
    - There were two errors/issues that were brought up in the peer review:
      1. Site was giving a 404 (page not found) error when API quota was reached - this was due to a syntax error in my redirect
-     2. While having no effect on the functionality of the site, by having my project share a repo with all of my course work, readability and repo navigation has become a bit of an issue.
-At this time, I am leaving the site in place, but moving forward each project will be in its own repository.
+     2. Readability and repo navigation had become a bit of an issue since I initially had my MS2 project sharing a repo with all my coursework and other projects.
+I ended up cloning the site and moving it, but most of my commit history still lay within the other repo which can be found [here](https://github.com/pmarre/full_stack_cert/tree/master/03_interactive_frontend_development/milestone_2).

 ## Edgecases